ysawa0/awsjar/docs/guide.md

 ```

 ### IAM Role <a name="jar-iam"/>
-Any Lambda using Jar will need these permissions specified in the Role..
+Any Lambda using Jar to save to an env var will need these permissions specified in the Role.
 ```
 {
     "Version": "2012-10-17",